 Quality score is the single most important factor in determining the cost of a single click.
 The components of Quality Score (expected clickthrough rate, ad relevance, and landing page experience) are determined every time your keyword matches a customer’s search.

-This is based off of historic ad and keyword performance as well as the bid for the keyword.
-For example, if Google is saying that your first page bid for a given keyword is $5 and you bid $0.20 your expected click through rate will be very low as your ad will not be showing on the first page.
+This is based on historic ad and keyword performance as well as the bid for the keyword.
+For example, if Google is saying that your first-page bid for a given keyword is $5 and you bid $0.20 your expected click-through rate will be very low as your ad will not be showing on the first page.